mrKJames/pre_work/readme.md

 # Hello and welcome to year one IBCS!
 ![welcome](http://i0.kym-cdn.com/photos/images/facebook/000/217/040/48ACD.png)

 Here is your user documentation for the first lesson.
-This guide will take you through the steps of setting up a developers environment.
+This guide will take you through the steps of setting up a developer's environment.
 Make sure your are familiar with the following terms:

 - [what is user documentation](http://www.teach-ict.com/as_a2_ict_new/ocr/A2_G063/331_systems_cycle/slc_stages/miniweb/pg20.htm)
 - [what is a developers environment](https://en.wikipedia.org/wiki/Deployment_environment)